pieroproietti/penguins-eggs/sourceforge/files/iso/blissos/README.md

 # [BlissOS - Android for your PC](https://blissos.org/)

  An Open Source OS, based on Android, that incorporates many optimizations, features, and expanded device support.
-And it is available for just about any Chromebook, Windows/Linux PC or tablet released in the
+And it is available for just about any Chromebook, Windows/Linux PC or tablet released in the last 4 years.

 * **egg-of-ubuntu-focal-blissos-base** - remastered version from ubuntu-20.04.3-desktop-amd64.iso (minimum installation)
-* **egg-of-ubuntu-focal-blissos-hen** - remastered version from ubuntu-20.04.3-desktop-amd64.iso (plus developer tools for eggs)
+* **egg-of-ubuntu-focal-blissos-hen** - the same as previous plus developer tools for eggs

 **Note:** Please, use always ```theme=blissos```